Helens1997/Group-WSSS/README.md

     ```cd data; ln -s your/path VOC2012;```

-### Stage #1: Train the classification network group-wise semantic mining
+### Stage #1: Train the classification network for group-wise semantic mining

 1. Once the data is prepared, please run ```python train.py``` for training the classification network with our default parameters.